Ä¢¹½ÊÓÆµ

 Elgin - Robbins is a blue-collar town, with 55.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elgin - Robbins is a town of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Elgin - Robbins who work in management occupations (10.84%), healthcare (7.98%), and personal care services (6.14%).

-Overall, Elgin - Robbins’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Elgin - Robbins’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Elgin - Robbins, however, is that residents on average have to contend with a long commute, spending on average 35.92 minutes every day commuting to work.